 There has been substantial litigation in the United States regarding intellectual property rights in the information technology industry.
-We may face claims that we infringe on the intellectual property rights of third parties, including the intellectual property rights of third parties in other countries, which could result in a liability to us.
+We may face claims that we infringe on the intellectual property rights of third parties in other countries, which could result in a liability to us.
 Historically, patent applications in the United States and some foreign countries have not been publicly disclosed until 18 months following submission of the patent application, and we may not be aware of currently filed patent applications that relate to our solutions or processes.
 If patents are later issued on these applications, we may be liable for infringement.
 In the event that claims are asserted against us, we may be required to obtain licenses from third parties (if available on acceptable terms or at all).
 Any such claims, regardless of merit, could be time consuming and expensive to litigate or settle, divert the attention of management and materially disrupt the conduct of our business, and we may not prevail.
 Intellectual property infringement claims against us could subject us to liability for damages and restrict us from providing solutions or require changes to certain solutions.
 Although our policy is to obtain licenses or other rights where necessary, we may not have obtained all required licenses or rights.
-If a successful claim of infringement is brought against us and we fail to develop non-infringing solutions, or to obtain licenses on a timely and cost-effective basis, it could have a material adverse effect on our business, financial condition and results of operations.
+If a successful condition and results of operations.